-- 52. When the borrower/client and the affected Indigenous Peoples have serious differences and disagreements in relation to the project, its components, or the IPP, the executing agency/implementing agency will undertake good faith negotiations to resolve such differences and disagreements. - 53.
-Required information to affected persons and key stakeholders, and process about the project in affected Municipality/Rural Municipality and districts will be disseminated. - 54.
-Information disclosure should be made in a cultural sensitivity manner considering the social culture and diversity among the same cultural groups.
+- 45. When the client and the affected Indigenous Peoples have serious differences and disagreements in relation to the project, its components, or the IPP, the executing agency/implementing agency will undertake good faith negotiations to resolve such differences and disagreements. - 46.
+Required information to affected persons and key stakeholders, and process about the project in affected Municipality/Rural Municipality/towns and districts will be disseminated. - 47.
+Information disclosure will be made in a cultural sensitivity manner considering the social culture and diversity among the same cultural groups.
 Cultural sensitivity manner permits to respond with respect and empathy to people of all nationalities, classes, races, religions, ethnic backgrounds and other groups in a manner that recognizes, affirms, and values their worth.
 Cultural sensitivity means being aware that cultural differences and similarities exist and have an effect on values, learning, and behavior.
-Minimum requirements for disclosure of information through culturally sensitive manner are i) treating people as individuals, not as stereotypes; ii) examining one's assumptions about difference; ii) being open to the challenge of learning through others' points of view; iii) building empowered and interdependent relationships with people one regards as different; iv) demonstrating the willingness and ability to adapt in diverse cultural situations.
+Minimum requirements for disclosure of information through culturally sensitive manner are i) treating people as individuals, not as stereotypes; ii) examining one's assumptions about difference; ii) being open to the challenge of learning through others' points of view; iii) building empowered and interdependent relationships with people one regards as different; iv) demonstrating the willingness and ability to adapt in diverse cultural situations. - 48.
+For information disclosure in a cultural sensitivity manner, it will be ensured that the team has thorough knowledge, understanding, skills, and protocols to provide services across cultural lines in the best possible way considering the cultures and diversity, and they will have open mind to the cultural experiences of others and to new information about cultures.
+Facilitators will have willingness and skills that enables him/her to learn about and get to know people who are different from them, thereby coming to understand how to serve them better within their own communities.

-- 55. For information disclosure in a cultural sensitivity manner, Consultant's team should have thorough knowledge, understanding, skills, and protocols to provide services across cultural lines in the best possible way considering the cultures and diversity, and they should have open to the cultural experiences of others and to new information about cultures.
-Facilitators should have willingness and skills that enables him/her to learn about and get to know people who are different from them, thereby coming to understand how to serve them better within their own communities. - 56.
-The executing agency shall share the outcomes of SIA, draft IPP, final IPP, revised IPP (in case of technical design change), and monitoring reports. - 57.
-The project information leaflets and IPPs will be made available to affected Indigenous Peoples in Nepali language and will be placed in easily accessible locations to the affected Indigenous Peoples.
+- 49. The executing agency shall share the outcomes of SIA, draft IPP, final IPP, revised IPP (in case of technical design change) and monitoring reports. - 50.
+The project information leaflets and IPPs will be made available to affected Indigenous Peoples in Nepali language, explained in local dialect during consultations, translated to local language used by the Janajaiti and will be placed in easily accessible locations to the affected Indigenous Peoples.
 The executing agency shall also post the summaries of approved documents on ADB website.
 During project implementation, the executing agency will prepare monitoring reports on the application of the IPP and submit the same to ADB for reviews.